 Transfers

 Transfers let you export and import workflows, evaluations, connectors, models, and library assets between environments.
-Library asset folder structure is included as part of the transfer data.
+Library asset folder names are included with exported assets.
 A typical usage is to export new or updated entities from your development environment.
 These can then be imported into downstream environments, such as staging or production, as part of a release process.
 Another use is to back up your entities for safekeeping.
 It is recommended to store important data in a source control system for change and version tracking.

 Export